awadammar/Pathfinder/README.md

 # Pathfinder

 ## Description
-This program finds the shortest path for a point-shaped robot in a 2D space with polygonal obstacles.
+This program finds the optimal path for a point-shaped robot in a 2D space with polygonal obstacles.
 The robot starts at a specified point and aims to reach a goal point, avoiding obstacles along the way.

 ## Features
 - **Pathfinding**: Uses the A* algorithm to find the shortest path.